mWater/mwater-visualization/src/maps/Map Design.md

 ```
 {
 	baseLayer: "bing_road"/"bing_aerial"
-	layers: [ see layer below ]
+	layerViews: [ see layer view below ]
 	filters: filter expression indexed by table. e.g. { sometable: logical expression, etc. }
 }
 ```

-## Layer
+## LayerView

+Is a view of a layer including whether visible, opacity.

 ```
 {
 	id: unique id
 	name: string name
 	desc: string description
-	tileSource: where to get tiles from. see below.
+	layer: layer contents. see below.
 	visible: true/false
 	opacity: 0.0-1.0
 }
 ```

-## Tile Source
+## Layer

-Where to get tiles from for a layer.
+Information about a layer

 ```
 {
-	type: type of the tile source.
-Pass this to tile source factory with design
+	type: type of the layer.
+Pass this to layer factory with design
-	design: design of the tile source.
-Tile-source specific
+	design: design of the layer.
+Layer-type specific
 }
 ```